-To switch from TOU to Tiered prices, you must notify Brantford Power by completing a Customer Choice Election Form available on our website or by contacting us at 519-751-3522.
-Brantford Power will begin accepting election forms on October 13, 2020.
+To switch from TOU to Tiered prices, you must notify GrandBridge Energy (formerly Brantford Power) by completing a Customer Choice Election Form available on our website or by contacting us at 519-751-3522.

 If you would like to learn more about your pricing options, visit www.oeb.ca/choice.

 With TOU prices, the price depends on when you use electricity.
 You can help manage your electricity costs by shifting your usage to lower price periods when possible.

 - Off-peak: When demand for electricity is lowest.
 Ontario households use most of their electricity – nearly two thirds of it – during off-peak hours.